JanBessai/janbessai.github.com/index.md

 ## Welcome

 ### About
 My name is Jan Bessai.
-I'm currently stuying computer science at [tu-dortmund](http://www.tu-dortmund.de).
+I'm currently studying computer science at [tu-dortmund](http://www.tu-dortmund.de).
 This blog will be about (functional) programming, types, category theory and some philosophy maybe.